randyzwitch/ECharts.jl/docs/xy_combos.md

 ## XY Combination Plots
 The functions `area`, `bar`, `line`, and `scatter` are convenience wrappers around a generic `xy_plot` function (not currently exported).
-Each function takes an additional keyword argument `mark` which can take an array of mark types.
+Each function takes additional keyword arguments such `mark` which can take an array of mark types.
 As such, to make a combination of a bar plot and line plot, you can either specify `line`, `bar`, etc., then set the appropriate mark option to get the desired output.

 ### Function Keywords